Herman Koehler

 Herman John Koehler (December 14, 1859 – July 1, 1927) was an American football coach, athletics administrator, and United States Army officer.
 He served as the head football coach at the United States Military Academy from 1897 to 1900, compiling a record of 19–11–3.

 Koehler was also the Master of the Sword from 1885 to 1923 and director of West Point's first program of physical education instruction.
 Due to his long-serving tenure and his impact on the Department of Physical Education, he is held in high regard and is considered the "father of the Department of Physical Education" at West Point.
-He is buried in the West Point Cemetery.
+His daughter Beatrix was the wife of Major General Edmund L. Daley and mother of Lieutenant General John P. Daley.
+Koehler is buried in the West Point Cemetery.

+Biography

+Koehler was born in Milwaukee, Wisconsin on December 14, 1859.
+A second generation German-American, Koehler was an 1882 graduate of the Milwaukee Normal School of Physical Training (a Turnvereine school) and worked as Director of School Gymnastics for the Oshkosh, Wisconsin city schools from 1882 to 1885.
+He had also become well known for competing on the national and international level in gymnastics, finishing first against a field of 300 at an event in Frankfurt am Main, Germany in 1881.